Kurt Kaul: SS career

-Kaul joined the SA in December 1929 and, on 1 March 1930, he became a member of the Nazi Party (membership number 244,954).
-He switched from the SA to the SS (membership number 3,392) on 29 August 1930.
+Kaul joined the Sturmabteilung (SA) in December 1929 and, on 1 March 1930, he became a member of the Nazi Party (membership number 244,954).
+He switched from the SA to the Schutzstaffel (SS) (membership number 3,392) on 29 August 1930.
 As an SS-Standartenführer, he was the chief-of-staff for SS-Abschnitt (SS-District) VI in Brieg from July 1932 to August 1933.
 He was then commander, successively, of SS-Abschnitt IV in Braunschweig (August 1933 to March 1934), SS-Abschnitt XXII in Allenstein (March 1934 to May 1935) and SS-Abschnitt XXIII in Berlin (May 1935 to January 1937).
 During this time, he advanced in rank to SS-Oberführer in November 1933, and SS-Brigadeführer in January 1936.

 On 30 January 1937, Kaul was promoted to commander of SS-Oberabschnitt (SS-Main District) Southwest based in Stuttgart.
 His jurisdiction included all of Württemberg and Baden.
 He was promoted to SS-Gruppenführer on 20 April 1937.
-Kaul was elected on 10 April 1938 to the Reichstag from electoral constituency 31, Württemberg.
+Kaul was elected on 10 April 1938 to the Reichstag from electoral constituency 31, Württemberg and retained this seat until his death.
 He was awarded the Golden Party Badge on 30 January 1939.
 On its formation on 6 September 1939, Kaul was named the first Higher SS and Police Leader "Südwest", based in Stuttgart, while retaining his Oberabschnitt command there.
 He attained his final promotion to Generalleutnant der Polizei on 15 January 1941.
 In the spring of 1943, Kaul had a falling out with SS-Obergruppenführer Gottlob Berger, the head of the SS Main Office, and was relieved of his posts on 21 April 1943.
 For a time, he ran two horse breeding farms and then, in September 1944, he trained at the SS artillery school as a Waffen-SS Sturmbannführer.
 He took command of an artillery regiment in the 22nd SS Volunteer Cavalry Division Maria Theresia in November 1944, and died on 25 December 1944 during the siege of Budapest.